Three ways to cover a graph: Results

 Simple tree-width also has connections to discrete geometry.
-In~\cite{Bel-04} a \emph{stacked polytope} is defined to be a polytope that admits a triangulation whose dual graph is a tree.
-From that paper one easily deduces that a full-dimensional polytope $P\subset\mathbb{R}^d$ is stacked if and only if $\stw(G(P))\leq d$.
-Here $G(P)$ denotes the $1$-skeleton of $P$.
+In~\cite{Bel-04} a \emph{stacked polytope} was defined to be a polytope that admits a triangulation whose dual graph is a tree.
+From that paper one easily deduces that a full-dimensional polytope $P\subset\mathbb{R}^d$ is stacked if and only if $\stw(G_P)\leq d$.
+Here $G_P$ denotes the $1$-skeleton of $P$.
+See~\cite{Kna-12,Hel-13,Hel-14} for more on simple tree-width.

-We consider both, graphs with bounded tree-width and graphs with bounded simple tree-width, as host classes since \textbf{A)} most of the results for outerplanar graphs are implied by the corresponding result for $\stw \leq 2$, \textbf{B)} lower bound results for $\stw \leq 3$ carry over to planar graphs, \textbf{C)} our results differ for interval graphs as template class (c.f.
-Theorem~\ref{thm:tl-stw-upper} and~\ref{thm:i-tw-lower}), and \textbf{D)} when the maximum covering numbers are the same for both classes, the lower bounds are slightly stronger when provided by graphs of low \emph{simple} tree-width.
+We consider both graphs with bounded tree-width and graphs with bounded simple tree-width as input classes, since {(A)} most of the results for outerplanar graphs are implied by the corresponding result for $\stw(H) \leq 2$, {(B)} lower bound results for $\stw(H) \leq 3$ carry over to planar graphs, {(C)} the extremal results for these two input classes differ when the covering class is that of interval graphs, and {(D)} when the maximum covering numbers are the same for both classes, the lower bounds are slightly stronger when witnessed by graphs of low {simple} tree-width.

-\begin{theorem} For every graph $G$ we have $t_{\ell}(G)\leq \stw(G)$. \end{theorem} \begin{proof} If $\stw(G) =1$, then $G$ is a linear forest and hence an interval graph.
-If $\stw(G) =2$, then $G$ is outerplanar and even has track-number at most $2$ as shown in~\cite{Kos-99}.
+\begin{theorem} We have $t_{\ell}(H)\leq \stw(H)$ for every graph $H$. \end{theorem} \begin{proof} If $\stw(H) =1$, then $H$ is a linear forest and hence an interval graph.
+If $\stw(H) =2$, then $H$ is outerplanar, and it even has track number at most $2$ as shown in~\cite{Kos-99}.

-So let $\stw(G)= s\geq 3$.
-We build an injective cover $\varphi: I_1\dotcup\cdots\dotcup I_k \to G$ with $\varphi^{-1}(v) \leq s$ for every $v \in V(G)$ and $I_i \in \mathcal{I}$ for $i \in [k]$.
-We use as $I_1,\ldots,I_k$ only certain interval graphs, which we call \emph{slugs}: A slug is like a caterpillar with a fixed spline, except that the graph $I_i^v$ induced by the leaves at every spline vertex $v \in I_i$ is a linear forest\footnote{In a caterpillar $I_i^v$ is an independent set for every spline vertex $v$.}.
-The end vertices of a spline are called \emph{spline-ends} and vertices of degree at most~$1$ in $I_i^v$ are called \emph{leaf-ends}; See Figure~\ref{fig:ltrack-stw-upper} for an example.
+So let $\stw(H)= s\geq 3$.
+We build an injective cover $\varphi: I_1\dotcup\cdots\dotcup I_k \to H$ with $|\varphi^{-1}(v)| \leq s$ for every $v \in V(H)$ and $I_i \in \mathcal{I}$ for $i \in [k]$.
+We use as $I_1,\ldots,I_k$ only certain interval graphs, which we call \emph{slugs}: A slug is like a caterpillar with a fixed spine, except that the graph $I_i^v$ induced by the leaves at every spine vertex $v \in I_i$ is a linear forest.
+(In a caterpillar $I_i^v$ is an independent set for every spine vertex $v$.)
+The end vertices of the spine are called \emph{spine-ends} and vertices of degree at most~$1$ in $I_i^v$ are called \emph{leaf-ends}.
+See the left of Figure~\ref{fig:ltrack-stw-upper} for an example of a slug $I_i$ with the spine drawn thick, spine-ends in white, and leaf-ends in gray.
 Note that slugs are indeed interval graphs.